Where can you see marmots in the heart of the Alps?

 Top 5 marmot spots

-At the Mont-Cenis!
-In spring, along the D1006, from the Mont-Cenis pass to the foot of the dam of the same name.
-Be careful when driving on the road along the dam: in spring, after a long hibernation period, marmots may wander on the road.
-Then in summer you will see them in the mountain pastures around the fort of Ronce and the pass of Petit Mont-Cenis.
+At Mont-Cenis!
+In spring, along the D1006, from the Col du Mont-Cenis to the foot of the dam of the same name.
+Be careful when driving along the road beside the dam: in spring, after long months of hibernation, marmots sometimes wander onto the road.
+Then, in summer, you'll see them in the mountain pastures around Fort de Ronce and Col du Petit Mont-Cenis.

-To easily observe marmots in Val Cenis, you can also reach Bellecombe, in the heart of the Vanoise National Park (access by car).
-The area is well frequented in summer but marmots are often right there, watching you pass along the road.
-With the high altitude lakes, the Dent Parrachée and the Grande Casse in the background, the area is simply magical!
+For easy marmot-watching in Val Cenis, you can also reach Bellecombe, in the heart of the Vanoise National Park (access by car).
+The area is busy in summer, but marmots are often right there, watching you as you pass along the road.
+They are, however, most visible in the morning and late afternoon.
+With the high-altitude lakes, Dent Parrachée and Grande Casse in the background, the area is simply magical!

-Between Val Cenis and Bessans, the Vallonbrun sector is also very favorable to marmots.
-From the hamlet of la Madeleine (in summer, it is even possible to drive to the Grattais parking lot to avoid a bit of a climb), a pleasant path leads to the Vallonbrun refuge.
-In the mountain pastures before the refuge, you will be whistled almost all the way up...
-In the off-season, you may also see chamois.
-From the refuge, you can also climb to the Pierre aux Pieds, a superb slab engraved by man in the Iron Age (between 700 and 200 BC).
+Between Val Cenis and Bessans, the Vallonbrun area is also very marmot-friendly.
+From the hamlet of La Madeleine (in summer, you can even drive to the Grattais parking lot to avoid the climb), a pleasant path leads to the Vallonbrun refuge.
+In the mountain pastures before the refuge, you'll be whistled at most of the way up...
+In the off-season, you may also spot chamois.
+From the refuge, you can also climb up to the Pierre aux Pieds, a superb slab engraved by man in the Iron Age (between 700 and 200 BC).